-Age and Cancer
+Age and cancer

+The older we get, the more likely we are to develop cancer.
 Many people are surprised by this.

 Why does cancer risk increase with age?

 Often this damage can be fixed by our body.
-But sometimes this damage builds up and can cause cells to grow and multiple more than usual, causing cancer.
+But sometimes the damage builds up and can cause cells to grow and multiply more than usual, causing cancer.

-As we age, there’s more time for damage in our cells to build up, and more chance that some of this damage might eventually lead to cancer.
+As we age, there’s more time for damage in our cells to build up, and so more chance that some of this damage might eventually lead to cancer.